PiterWeb/ReverUI/README.md

     	const counter = $useSignal(0);
     	// const signal = $useSignal(initialValue);

-    	// UseEffect with dependencies will be called only when the dependencies change
+    	// $useEffect with dependencies will be called only when the dependencies change
     	$useEffect(() => {
     		console.log("Counter value changed to " + counter.value);
     	}, [counter]);